-A- Fitch rating, major Latin American sovereign debt market with attractive nominal yield and carry from local currency exposure
+- A-Fitch rating - attractive nominal yield and carry from local currency exposure

-- Chile's sustainable bondl framework is robust and comprehensive. with social bonds use of proceeds dedicated to various issues from support for disadvantaged demographics to access to education - Chile has demonstrated a commitment to invest in sustainable projects across the country with US\$44.5 billion in sustainable bonds cumulative issuance as of 31 October 2023
+- Chile's social framework is comprehensive, covering issues from support for disadvantaged demographics to access to education - Chile has demonstrated a commitment to invest in sustainable projects across the country with US\$44.5 billion in sustainable bonds cumulative issuance as of 31st October 2023. - Chile raised US\$17.9 billion in social bonds issuance in 2020 and 2021.

-Chile raised US\$17.9 billion in social bonds issuance in 2020 and 2021.
 Chile provides a detailed allocation report, which highlights how almost 9 million people benefited from the allocation of proceeds of the social bonds issued in 2021